drovani/rovaninet-gridsome/posts/2022/2022-03-02-The-Book-of-Boba-Fett-Season-1.md

 When I first watched the scene with the Sarlacc, I kept thinking "did I miss something?
 I know I was bored and probably checked out, but they must have mentioned so reason why Boba thought his armor would be inside the pit, even though he used its weapons to get out and crawled out of the pit with it still on, and then had it stripped off of him in broad daylight. huh."
 Turns out that no, I didn't miss anything, there was just a giant, sloppy plot hole. _This show is so awful._

-## Chapter 5: Return of the Mandalorian
+## Chapter 5: Thank God the Mandalorian Returns

 - I was sour on _The Mandalorian_ for a while and over time it grew on me.
 This opening scene was easily the best scene this show has seen so far.
 The cool, calm, cliche swagger; the sigh of resignation that these henchmen are going to die protecting the bounty target like so many others; the self-injury caused by using a weapon he doesn't have a lot of experience with; and the reasonable statements to get through another crowd ("if you'll do me the honor of letting me pass").
 Just fantastic writing, directing, and acting (by BoBF standards).
 - A Dyson ring!
 Fantastic sci-fi reference.